Events, By Category and Date:» Go to news main

 "Highs & Lows": Cannabis Use, Genetics, & Mental Illness

 Though cannabis use increases risk of psychiatric illness for all, approximately 1 in 3 individuals in the general population are 7 times more susceptible to the pathological effects of marijuana.
 As Canada moves to legalize cannabis for recreational purposes, public education in these matters is a public health priority requiring increased public investments in prevention programmes, research, and healthcare supports and services across the population.
-Come to this Cafe Scientifique to listen to experts explain risks of mental illness associated with cannabis use in combination with certain predisposing genetic factors.
-Find out and join the discussion regarding the role of genetic counseling in understanding, preventing, and effectively treating these illnesses.
+Join the conversation at this RSC-sponsored Open Academy and hear experts explain risks of mental illness associated with cannabis use in combination with certain predisposing genetic factors.
+Find out about the role of genetic counseling in understanding, preventing, and effectively treating these illnesses.

 Rudolf Uher (Royal Society of Canada College Member) is Canada Research Chair in Early Intervention in Psychiatry, Associate Professor (Psychiatry) at Dalhousie University, and clinical senior lecturer in affective disorders at King’s College London, UK.
 Dr. Uher's primary research areas include early interventions to prevent severe psychiatric illness, classification of psychopathology, the treatment of depression, the use of clinical assessment and genomics to personalize and optimize treatment, and the interplay of genes and environment in the causation of psychiatric illness.
 Dr. Uher is experienced in communicating everyday as a staff clinician with patients and families; he is described on "Organized Curiosity" as someone who interviewed "brilliantly" and was "personable and thoughtful."